joemoose/psiops/docs/combat.md

 </div>

-Following the initiative roll, all members of your squad who can act in the first round declare their moves and actions.
-The results of those actions are then determined.
+After the initiative roll, all members of your squad who can act in the first round declare their actions and determine the results.
 See the following sections for details.

-Afterward, the opposing force takes its actions.
+Afterward, the opposing force takes its turn.
 The first round of combat is now complete.

 ### The Second and Subsequent Rounds